-- a) Substantially different from other IEEE 802 standards. - b) One unique solution per problem (not two solutions to a problem). - c) Easy for the document reader to select the relevant specification. - a) There is no other IEEE 802 standard which meets the IMT-Advance target requirements (1 Gbps in low mobility applications, 100 Mbps in high speed mobility applications) - b) The IMT-Advance radio interfaces will be developed through consensus building which will ensure that necessary unique solutions are achieved. - c) The project will produce an interoperable and distinguishable extension to the IEEE Std 802.16 so that users can easily distinguish the amendment from the original standard.
+a) Substantially different from other IEEE 802 standards.

+b) One unique solution per problem (not two solutions to a problem).

+c) Easy for the document reader to select the relevant specification.

+- a) There is no other IEEE 802 standard which meets the IMT-Advanced target requirements (Targets include 1 Gbps in low mobility applications, 100 Mbps in high speed mobility applications) - b) The IMT-Advanced radio interfaces will be developed through consensus building which will ensure that necessary unique solutions are achieved. - c) The project will produce an interoperable and distinguishable extension to the IEEE Std 802.16 so that users can easily distinguish the amendment from the original standard.